sszz01/parklens-cv-model/README.md

 ```
 You must have OpenCV and Ultralytics installed for the project to be build.

-Before running the model, create a .env file and add your camera feed URL:
+**Before running the model, create a .env file and add your camera feed URL**:
 ```bash
 CAMERA_URL_RTMP=your_camera_rtmp_link
 ```